Zuckerberg: Facebook engagement will likely decline after News Feed changes that show more posts by friends

-Facebook users can expect to see more posts from their friends and family in their News Feeds in the coming months, the company announced today.
-Posts that generate high levels of engagement will also be featured higher in the News Feed.
+Facebook users can expect to see more posts from friends and family in their News Feeds in the coming months, the company announced today.
+Posts that generate high levels of engagement will also be featured more prominently in the News Feed.

 Businesses and organizations with Facebook Pages may experience a decline in pageviews and engagement as a result of the change, said Facebook head of News Feed Adam Mosseri.
 “As we make these updates, Pages may see their reach, video watch time, and referral traffic decrease,” Mosseri said.